cicada-lang/lambda-disco/docs/tests/nat-self.md

 ---
-title: Typing Encoding of Natural Number with Self Types
+title: Typing Encoding of Natural Number with Self Type
 ---

+# Self type

 Remember that `ind-Nat` take `target` as an explicit argument, because we want to infer application of `ind-Nat`.